Irpin

-The city has a railway station built in 1899.
-In 2022, it received the title Hero City of Ukraine.
+There were several villages on the site from the 17th century onwards, with the city being built around the railway station that was constructed in 1899.

-In the battle of Irpin during the 2022 Russian invasion of Ukraine, 70% of the city was damaged.
-As of June 25, 2023, the city's mayor reported that most people had already returned: "Yes, we have already returned 85% of the entire city's population.
-In addition, we have received almost 25,000 internally displaced persons, mostly from the east."
+In the battle of Irpin during the 2022 Russian invasion of Ukraine, 70% of the city was damaged, including the House of Culture, which had been built by the community in 1954.
+In June 2023, the city's mayor reported that most people had already returned, along with around 25,000 internally displaced people.

 History

+Early history

-In the 17th century on the site of Irpin were the villages of Romanivka and khutir Liubka.
-In the 19th century Severynivka village, and khutirs Rudnia and Stoianka appeared.
+The villages of Romanivka and Liubka stood on the site of Irpin in the 17th century.
+In the 19th century, the villages (or khutirs) of Severynivka, then Rudnia and Stoianka appeared.

 Irpin was formed in 1899 as a passing loop, during construction of the Kyiv–Kovel railway line.
-Railway workers founded the town near the railway road along with other localities such as Bucha and Vorzel.
+Railway workers founded the town near the railway line, along with other localities such as Bucha and Vorzel.
 The city's name (along with the settlement of Vorzel) was chosen due to its location on the Irpin River.

+20th century

+In February 1918 Irpin was the site of battles between the Sich Riflemen and Bolshevik troops.
+Later during that year it saw fighting between the Black Sea Kish and forces of the Hetmanate.

-From 26 July 1941, right after the Battle of Kyiv, it was occupied by the Wehrmacht until November 1943, when Kyiv was recaptured.
+From 26 July 1941, from the Battle of Kyiv onwards, it was occupied by the Wehrmacht until November 1943, when Kyiv was recaptured.
 Most of its Jewish population were murdered in either Babi Yar or other massacres by the Nazis.

+In 1954, the community of Irpin built the Irpin Central House of Culture.

-In 1956, Irpin's status was changed to that of a "city of raion (district) subordination," subordinate to the Kyiv-Sviatoshyn Raion (district).
+In 1956, Irpin's status was changed to that of a "city of raion (district) subordination," subordinate to the Kyiv-Sviatoshyn Raion.

 On 30 December 1962, the Presidium of the Verkhovna Rada of the Ukrainian SSR issued a decree changing the status of Irpin to that of a "city of oblast subordination," thus being directly subordinate to the oblast authorities rather than the city administration housed within the city.
 Also mentioned within the decree were the inclusion of the urban-type settlements of Bucha (a city since 2007), Vorzel, Hostomel, and Kotsiubynske within the city limits.

+21st century

 Until 18 July 2020, Irpin was incorporated as a city of oblast significance and the center of Irpin Municipality, which also included the urban-type settlement of Hostomel, Kotsiubynske, and Vorzel.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven, Irpin Municipality was merged into Bucha Raion.